-We are pleased to announce that we have reestablished the Tower Health-Phoenixville Hospital Psychiatry Residency program.
-We are very excited about this opportunity to train future psychiatrists in one of the largest health care systems in Pennsylvania.
+Thank you for your interest in our Tower Health-Phoenixville Hospital General Psychiatry Residency program.
+We are very excited about training future psychiatrists in one of the largest health care systems in Pennsylvania.

 To apply, please go to ERAS and search for "Tower Health-Phoenixville Hospital Psychiatry Residency Program, 2290400C0."